rust-lang/mdBook/book-example/src/format/config.md

   an icon link will be output in the menu bar of the book.
 - **git-repository-icon:** The FontAwesome icon class to use for the git repository link.
 Defaults to `fa-github`.

+Available configuration options for the `[[output.html.additional-resources]]` table array:

+- **output-dir:** The directory to copy the files to (relative to book output directory).
+The directory is created recursively.
+- **src:** The glob pattern to use when locating the additional resource files.

+Note that the found files are flattened in the output dircetory, meaning the original directory structure is lost.

 Available configuration options for the `[output.html.playpen]` table: